paroi-tech/direct-vuex/README.md

 ### Create the store

-The store is implemented almost in the same way as usual (ie. without typing).
+The store can be implemented almost in the same way as usual.
 However, **it is necessary to append `as const` at the end of store and module implementation objects**.
 It will help direct-vuex to better infer types.

 Create the store: